wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-drush-make-to-organize-and-build-your-project.markdown

     directory_name: PHPExcel
 </code></pre>

-The final part is Drush can download third-party libraries.
+Drush can also download third-party libraries.
 Note that these do not go under `projects`, but inder `libraries`.
 Here, for example, we download the [PHPExcel](https://github.com/PHPOffice/PHPExcel) library.
-Because the library is available as `.tar.gz` files for each release, we use that.
-We tell Drush the destination is the `sites/*/libraries` folder and the extracted TAR should be renamed *PHPExcel*.
+Because each release of PHPExcel is available as `.tar.gz` files, we choose to download that using `wget` (`download.type` is `get`).
+We tell Drush the destination is the `sites/*/libraries` folder and the extracted TAR should be renamed `PHPExcel`.

-Now, to build this, we call this simply command:
+Now, to build this, we call this simple command:

 <pre><code class="language-bash">
 drush make project.make.yml _build
 </code></pre>

 This will tell Drush to *make* the `project.make.yml` file, and put everything inside the `_build/` directory.
 This `_build/` directory will contain a complete Drupal site, along with all your modules, themes and libraries, ready to be used.
-You could then transfer this code to your server, or, better still, build the code on the server directly.
+You can build locally and transfer this code to your server, or, better still, SSH onto your server and use `make` to build the code on there directly.

 ## How To Use This